Selfeer/blogpost-test/README.md

-# Parquet performance: ClickHouse vs DuckDB
+# Parquet Performance: ClickHouse vs DuckDB

 Parquet, a popular columnar storage format, has become a linchpin for data-driven organizations seeking efficient and scalable solutions.
 But when it comes to unleashing the true potential of Parquet data, two contenders stand out: ClickHouse and DuckDB.